-Because CBD can only contain 0.3% THC within it, it can’t get you high even if it’s right at the top of that upper limit.
+Because CBD can only contain 0.3% THC, it can’t get you high even if it’s right at the top of that upper limit.
 That small trace amount isn’t enough to intoxicate someone, even if they’re relatively sensitive in general.

 CBD and THC do have similar chemical makeups, with only one atom being arranged differently, but this single atom makes a world of difference.
 The result is two completely different cannabinoids that interact with cannabinoid receptors in our brains differently.
 THC has intoxicating properties, which can cause the high, but CBD products do not.

 There’s no intoxication and there’s no high, so CBD users are generally safe to use the products without worrying about whether or not they should drive, do work, or otherwise limit any of their normal routines.

 Can CBD Cause Me to Fail a Drug Test?

 It’s unlikely that CBD would cause you to fail a drug test, even if the CBD oil happens to contain trace amounts of THC.
 In many cases, the THC wouldn’t able to be detected if it was even there to begin with.
 That being said, it’s not impossible that CBD could cause you to fail a drug test, so precaution is needed.